dheinicke1/auto-adjust-filter/README.md

 Created to preprocess the [Plant Seedlings Classification](https://www.kaggle.com/c/plant-seedlings-classification) challenge on Kaggle.

 The images to classify contained green plants against the background of the seed tray.
 After converting the images from color to HSV format, a binary mask can be applied to remove background "noise" from the image.
-The issue is that the plant seedlings color varies, so a fixed binary mask that works well on one image may completely filter out the seedling from another image.
+The issue is that the plant seedlings color varies, so a fixed binary mask that works well on one image may filter out some or all of the seedling from another image.

+For example, the following plants have been masked by a fiaxed filter and the aauto adjust filter.

+Initial Filter HSV range: (24, 27, 15) to (48, 255, 255)

+The adjustable filter changes the common wheat range to (23, 27, 15) to (49, 255, 255)

 Image processor:
 1) Pass in a color image.
 Blur and sharpen image